secureonas/splunk-uf/README.md

 # Splunk UF Installation Packages (v10.2.7)

-This repository contains the `wget` commands to download the Splunk Universal Forwarder version 10.0.4 (Build 5ea723e837ec) for various operating systems.
+This repository contains the `wget` commands to download the Splunk Universal Forwarder version 10.2.7  for various operating systems.

 ---